Teesside International Airport: Passengers and aircraft movements

 The airport saw strong growth from 1993 to 2006, when passenger numbers peaked at 917,963.
 Passenger numbers then declined steeply in the subsequent four years due to the 2008 financial crisis.
 Passenger numbers continued to fall before stabilizing in 2018 prior to the 2019 Covid pandemic that led to the almost complete shutdown of passenger air travel through most of 2020.
 Passenger numbers have since started to rise steadily in the years following Covid with new holiday destinations subsequently being introduced.
 Combined with the "core" business flights currently operating out of the airport, the owner's long-term hope is of pushing passenger numbers beyond 1.4m in the next decade by attracting a low cost airline.

-Freight volumes decreased at the airport from 2000 onwards, to effectively zero tonneage by 2010.
+Freight volumes decreased at the airport from 2000 onwards, to effectively zero tonnage by 2010.
 Freight volumes began to increase at the airport in 2023 as a result of a new cargo handling facility opening.
 In June 2024, freight handler FedEx Express began operating flights in and out of the airport, boosting the volume of freight handled at the airport.